In this section

 Queensland Civil and Administrative Tribunal (QCAT) can hear:

-You should try and first resolve your dispute with the other party before asking the QCAT to hear your dispute.
+From 1 September 2019, if you matter relates to a defective motor vehicle, you should try and first resolve your dispute with the other party before asking the QCAT to hear your dispute.
+You may being a claim in QCAT up to the value of $100,000.

 The following Australian credit reporting agencies can give you a free copy of your credit history: